 - Storeys the maximum number of storeys we accept without a lift is 4 unless the property is situated on the basement or entrance floor.
-The maximum we accept with a lift is 7. - Lease Term there must be a minimum remaining lease term of 175 years minus the age of the youngest borrower e.g. if the youngest customer is 60, then remaining lease term must be 115 years or more.

-- Tenure we accept leasehold flats in England and Wales with an acceptable remaining lease term.
+The maximum we accept with a lift is 6. - Lease Term there must be a minimum remaining lease term of 175 years minus the age of the youngest borrower e.g. if the youngest customer is 60, then remaining lease term must be 115 years or more. - Tenure we accept leasehold flats in England and Wales with an acceptable remaining lease term.
 We do not accept freehold flats.
 We can however consider share of freehold properties with appropriate service charges.
 Absolute title flats (Scotland) are acceptable if service charges are in place or if there is a relevant maintenance agreement.
 We do not accept ex-local authority flats, or flats where the freehold is held by the local authority or a housing association (including 'supported housing').
-See section 3 for more details. - Service charges & ground rent we can accept properties where the combined annual service charge and ground rent costs are 1.5% or less of the property value.
-Ground rent acceptance is subject to the amount and ongoing terms not being considered onerous.
-Note, sheltered accommodation properties have a different scale in relation to ground rent and service charge acceptance.
-Please see section 4.4 for these. - Studio flats we are unable to accept studio flats.
+See section 3 for more details.

+- Service charges & ground rent we can accept properties where the combined annual service charge and ground rent costs are 2.5% or less of the property value.
+Ground rent must also not exceed 0.2% of the property value and acceptance is subject to the amount and ongoing terms not being considered onerous.
+Please note, sheltered accommodation/age restricted properties are not permitted. - Studio flats we are unable to accept studio flats.